 Companion Encyclopedia of Anthropology: Humanity, Culture and Social Life (1 vol.) Ref GN 25.C65 1994 .
 See especially Chapter 30 on "socialization, enculturation and the development of personal identity."

-Use the MERLIN Catalog to find books on your chosen religions' beliefs.
+Use the Library Catalog to find books on your chosen religions' beliefs.

 Keyword searching is a good way to start.